 We hope to be able to offer a stargazing sail next season.
 Stay tuned.

 Some years we have had to turn away people who wanted to join us for Race Day, many of whom have sailed with us in previous races.
-Save yourself some anxiety and sign up early for 2017.
-The cost is $195/person for the day.
+Save yourself some anxiety and sign up early.

 The Parade then heads out through the outer harbor and past the Breakwater.
 The starting line is usually located just outside Dogbar Breakwater, off Eastern Point.
 The jockeying for position and strategizing for the start makes for an interesting time until the race begins, usually at 1:00 p.m.
 The Large and Medium Classes of Schooners start together (The Lannon is in the Medium Schooner class).
 The Small Schooners start a short time later.